-8 Health & Nutrition Myths Busted
+8 Health & Nutrition Myths Busted for 2020

 1 Going Gluten-free is super healthy

 While there are legitimate reasons to avoid gluten, for example if you have coeliac disease, there’s often a minimal benefit from avoiding gluten.
 Gluten itself isn’t typically unhealthy but often gets a negative outlook due to its presence in so many things, many of which are unhealthy, think biscuits, cakes, pies and pastries.

 You can find gluten in a huge number of different foods.
 And avoiding it completely, has minimal benefit for most people, and can even be a hindrance to creating a balanced diet.

 The phrases good and bad sugar get thrown about a lot which can be confusing.
 So let’s get something straight.
 Sugar is sugar and, ultimately, all sugar is broken down in our bodies into glucose, which our cells use for energy.

 The difference between having a teaspoon of sugar in your coffee compared to eating an orange is that the orange has a host of vitamins and minerals which refined sugar does not.
 You may be interested to know that an orange has approximately 9g of sugar which is equal to roughly two teaspoons.

 Some fats are good for you.
 Contrary to deeply entrenched opinion, a low-fat diet is not a necessarily a healthy one.
 The important thing is not to cut out fat entirely, but to make sure that you’re eating the right kind.
 Unsaturated fats are the ones our bodies need and use.
 They have been associated with lower blood cholesterol, and are found in foods such as oils, nuts, seeds, avocado, and oily fish.